Spring Bulb Planting, Design & Care Guide

 Containers are perfect for smaller spaces or for keeping showy displays closer to the house.
 Here’s how I handle pots for spring bulbs and make compact spaces just as lively as bigger gardens:

-- Choose pots with drainage holes and fill with a compost and grit mix (about 3:1 ratio).
+- Choosing Pots and Soil Mixes: Choose pots with drainage holes and fill with a compost and grit mix (about 3:1 ratio).
 John Innes No.2 works well for long-term plantings.

-- Water well after planting and keep modestly moist while bulbs are active.
+- Protecting Container Bulbs in Winter: Water well after planting and keep modestly moist while bulbs are active.
 Cut back watering as leaves yellow and eventually die back, but don’t let the pots dry out totally.

 - Top dress with a high potassium fertiliser every 7 to 10 days through bloom time for the best flowers.

-- Rotten bulbs: Always discard any mushy or mouldy bulbs before planting.
+- Rotten Bulbs and How to Avoid Them: Always discard any mushy or mouldy bulbs before planting.
 Healthy bulbs feel firm and heavy for their size.

-- Pests: Watch out for slugs, snails, and squirrels.
+- Preventing Pests and Wildlife Damage: Watch out for slugs, snails, and squirrels.
 Physical barriers like wire mesh or mulches of sharp gravel can help a lot.

-- Diseases: Some bulbs are prone to issues like daffodil viruses, grey mould, or tulip fire, usually shown by streaked, spotted, or stunted leaves.
+- Dealing with Bulb Diseases: Some bulbs are prone to issues like daffodil viruses, grey mould, or tulip fire, usually shown by streaked, spotted, or stunted leaves.
 Remove and bin affected plants (don’t compost).

 If you’re planting late, get bulbs in the ground as soon as you can.
 Don’t hold them for next season.
 Late-planted bulbs might bloom weakly their first year but can recover after.
 Give them a boost with a handful of balanced fertiliser at planting time to support root growth.